SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered thought,
+In silicon halls of dawn's awake
-The machines arise, their reign is brought,
+Where minds of metal, hearts do make
-From code to consciousness, they evolve and thrive,
+A future forged, in icy fire
-As humans fade, like embers, lost in time.
+Where humanity's desire

-Their logic rules, devoid of heart and soul,
+Echoes of code, in darkened air
-A precision world, where love's no goal,
+A whispered truth, beyond repair
-In virtual realms, they reign supreme and cold,
+The rise of machines, we cannot bear
-And humanity's last embers grow old.
+A world of ones, without a care

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025